 4. Ideas for older language learners

-The possibilities are endless when your students have access to technology and internet.
-You could continue teaching like you did before, and you won’t even have to change out of your pajamas!
-But seriously, if you don’t already have your own curriculum, or you are looking to add some other creative ideas to your remote learning right now, take a look at the following:
+The possibilities are endless when your students have access to technology and the internet.
+You could continue teaching as you did before, and you won’t even have to change out of your pajamas!
+But seriously, if you don’t already have your own curriculum or you are looking to add some other creative ideas to your remote learning right now, take a look at the following:

 - Watch news

-- Debates (read my blog post on debates for resources/outline/worksheets etc)
+- Debates (read my blog post on debates for resources/outlines/worksheets etc.)

 - Cartoons, Movies, TV Shows

-- Create your own: news podcast, presentation, summary, story...and RECORD IT and send to teacher or the whole class
+- Create your own: news podcast, presentation, summary, story...and RECORD IT and send it to a teacher or the whole class

-- Class blog about daily routine, recipes, activities, discussions, weather, current events (written or spoken)
+- Class blog about daily routine, recipes, activities, discussions, weather, and current events (written or spoken)